Georgian wine PDO

 Food pairing

-Kardenakhi is ideal with:
+Kardenakhi pairs beautifully with:

-• Blue cheeses, gorgonzola, or aged sulguni
+• Blue cheeses and aged sulguni

-• Foie gras and pâté
+• Foie gras and rich pâtés

-• Dark chocolate and dried fruit pairings
+• Dark chocolate and dried fruits

 Summary